Show Filters

 Waterfall Innovation

-Spending 6 to 12 months perfecting data quality and governance before starting any experiments.
+Spending 6 to 12 months perfecting data quality and an AI governance framework before starting any experiments.
 By the time you’re “ready,” market conditions have shifted, and opportunities have closed.
 Perfect conditions never arrive; instead, you build readiness through doing, not planning.
+An effective AI innovation strategy requires learning through experimentation, not extensive preparation, accelerating your path to enterprise AI implementation.

 Uniform Governance

 Applying the same approval process, documentation requirements, and controls to discovery experiments and production systems.
 Discovery needs freedom to learn fast; production needs operational discipline.
-One governance framework for all stages kills either innovation or control but usually both.
+A rigid AI governance framework applied uniformly kills either innovation or control, but usually both.
+Successful enterprise AI implementation requires differentiated governance that matches risk to maturity stage.

 Project-by-Project ROI